 The most important thing to remember about drainage holes is that they must allow excess water to drain away from the pot.
 Too much water sitting in the bottom of the pot could cause the roots to rot.
 You don’t want to use too small holes because they won’t let enough water drain away.
 On the other hand, you don’t want to use big holes either because they might allow too much soil to fall out of the pot.

-The drainage holes should be one-fourth of an inch in size if you have a container that measures 4 to 6 inches wide.
+The drainage holes should be one-fourth of an inch if you have a container measuring 4 to 6 inches wide.
 Larger containers need six to eight holes, and the size would measure one-fourth of an inch.
 Too much soil can escape when holes are larger than a fourth inch.

 What soil should I put into the container?